-This WiFi communication module supports commissioning, maintenance and servicing with "ViGuide" online or the "ViGuide App" as well as operation via the "ViCare app".
+This WiFi communication module supports commissioning, maintenance and servicing with

+"ViGuide"/"ViGuide app" as well as operation via the "ViCare app".

 Three labels with the access details required for establishing the connection are attached at the factory to the front of the programming unit.
-The access code is marked with a "WiFi symbol".
+The access code is marked with a "WiFi symbol" •.